redbrick/static-site/README.md

 - To demo the site run `npm start`.
 This will create a server that runs on localhost:3000
 - To work on css and have it auto regenerate use `hexo server`.
 This will create a server that runs on localhost:4000

+## Generate via API
+- While the server is live, a visit to `http://[sitehost]/api/regenerate?token=your_secret_token` will run `hexo generate` and send emails for any new posts so long as that process is not already underway.

 ## Development
 - To generate new posts
   - Run `hexo new posts [title]` This will create a new post in source/_post/[title].md